bruceravel/demeter/documentation/Athena/forward.rst

 and think about how actions in :demeter:`athena` relate to those meanings.

-:demeter:`athena` is a powerful and versatile program capable of supporting almost all of your common (and not-so-common) XAS data processing chores.
+:demeter:`athena` is a powerful and versatile program capable of supporting almost all of your common (and many not-so-common!)
+XAS data processing chores.
 It is not, however, a particularly intuitive program.
 I doubt that any XAS program could be intuitive.
 On top of that, :demeter:`athena` has accumulated lots of features over the years.
 Many of these features are necessary for high-quality data processing, others are bells and whistles intended to make data processing more convenient or more fun.

 This document attempts to be a comprehensive overview of all of the features of :demeter:`athena`.
 There are lots of words, but also lots of pictures.
 Feel free to jump around and to focus on the parts most directly relevant to your immediate needs.
 I hope you find this document and the program helpful.

 Layout and typesetting conventions